RobinHossain/slate-editor/README.md

 ## Available scripts for this task
+I used with node version v8.9.1 for development -
 In the project directory, you can run:

 ### `npm install`
 ### `npm start`

 The Project build with React and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Hopefully you would able to see the output with following url after run above command. [http://localhost:3000](http://localhost:3000).
+Hopefully you would able to see the output with following url after run above commands. [http://localhost:3000](http://localhost:3000).

 ## Features Implements on this task
 - [x] Standard rich text editor toolbar